limithit/NginxExecute/README.md

     }

 Usage:  ```view-source:http://192.168.18.22/?system.run[command]```
-The ```command``` can be any system command in it.
-The command you will want to use there depends on the permissions that nginx runs with.
+The ```command``` can be any system command.
+The command you will want to use depends on the permissions that nginx runs with.

     view-source:http://192.168.18.22/?system.run[ifconfig]